py-man/interview-faq/README.md

-# interview-faq -FAQ in interviews / Scripting
+#FAQ in interviews / Scripting Questions
 To test the below you may use the included vagrant file:

 This will build ubuntu 14.04 and install ruby 1.91 and all the required Gems